 - Students must sign in with the attendance clerk if he/she arrives after the start of class.
-A tardy pass will be issued for entrance to a class. - Always turn in excuse notes within three days of your return to school.
+A tardy pass will be issued for entrance to a class. - Students must check in regardless of what period they arrive. - · Always turn in excuse notes within three days of your return to school.